The second answer to a x-team and my career story

 But it’s half year has passed already since I have the Russian passport.

 My real story as a developer had started in Rightside company (internet and telecommunications).
 I have been working in the company in 2011-2012.
 Here I have started my first PHP project from scratch.
 At this moment I hadn’t any real experience with OOP and frameworks.
 I had only university experience and some knowledge from basic video courses.
-My code was a mess with PHP, SQL queries, and HTML.
+My code was a mess with PHP, queries, and HTML.
 The first task was to create an online interface for a call center.
 Access to a database of all company clients was given to me by a system administrator.
 It was hard and stressful, but I have managed to accomplish this project in about 3 months.
 The boss of Rightside is well known inside the company as a very critical man.
 But I haven’t an issue with him because he was satisfied with my job.
 Also, I have worked here for a company website which was made with Bitrix CMS.
 Bitrix CMS is a well known and popular in Russia CMS with a bad code inside.
 I didn’t want to work with it anymore ever again.
 So, since my 1st project, I decided to be always growing and learning.
-In this company, I had started two more small internal projects and they were made with “handmade” MVC and OOP.
+In this company, I had started two more small internal projects and they were made with “handmade” and OOP.
 I had been watching video courses in a workplace.

 But, let me tell about my work in Razlet in details.
 I have started to work here in 2012.
 When I come into the company it was a small startup placed in a business incubator.
 2 programmers worked here hard and the phone had never stopped ringing.
 They had huge problems with bugs in their running platform.
 And it’s not surprisingly.
 The platform was a monster written without a framework and actually, it was a combination of two projects in one – accounting balance and ticket sales processing.